Bosch in self-driving tie-up with China's Baidu, AutoNavi

-SHANGHAI Germany's Robert Bosch will collaborate with Chinese internet giant Baidu Inc and domestic mapping firms AutoNavi and NavInfo Co Ltd on automated driving projects, the engineer said in a statement on Wednesday.
+SHANGHAI Germany's Robert Bosch ROBG.UL will collaborate with Chinese internet giant Baidu Inc (BIDU.O) and domestic mapping firms AutoNavi and NavInfo Co Ltd (002405.SZ) on automated driving projects, the engineer said in a statement on Wednesday.

 China issued a self-driving "roadmap" late last year, with the aim of having highly or fully autonomous vehicles on sale in the world's biggest auto market by as early as 2021.